FernandoAiresCastello/SDL2-MinGW-VSCode-C-Template/README.md

 - The ***run.bat*** file contains batch commands to automatically compile the template.c file into template.exe by linking with the SDL2 libraries and then execute the sample application.
 - The ***.vscode*** folder contains VSCode specific configuration files to work with the C/C++ extension.
 You might need to tweak some settings so they apply to your actual environment.

+To test your setup:

+Open this template folder in VSCode, bring up the terminal, type **run** then press enter.
+This will execute the batch file run.bat, which will automatically compile/link the code, generate the executable and launch it.

 Follow the instructions below if you still don't have SDL2 properly installed in your MinGW setup:

 **Note:** In the SDL2 MinGW development libraries distribution archive you might find the same library files in two different subfolders like i686-w64-mingw32 and x86_64-w64-mingw32.
 Be sure to pick the files from inside the **i686-w64-mingw32** folder only, since this is where the 32-bit stuff is located, or the template will not compile properly.